bessinnica/Loc-markdig-azuredocs-test/articles/machine-learning/preview/scenario-deep-learning-for-predictive-maintenance.md

 ## Scenario structure

-The content for the scenario is available in the [GitHub repository] (https://github.com/Azure/MachineLearningSamples-DeepLearningforPredictiveMaintenance).
+The content for the scenario is available in the [GitHub repository](https://github.com/Azure/MachineLearningSamples-DeepLearningforPredictiveMaintenance).

-In the repository, a [readme] (https://github.com/Azure/MachineLearningSamples-DeepLearningforPredictiveMaintenance/blob/master/README.md) file outlines the processes, from preparing the data, to building and operationalizing the model.
-The three Jupyter notebooks are available in the [Code] (https://github.com/Azure/MachineLearningSamples-DeepLearningforPredictiveMaintenance/tree/master/Code) folder in the repository.
+In the repository, a [readme](https://github.com/Azure/MachineLearningSamples-DeepLearningforPredictiveMaintenance/blob/master/README.md) file outlines the processes, from preparing the data, to building and operationalizing the model.
+The three Jupyter notebooks are available in the [Code](https://github.com/Azure/MachineLearningSamples-DeepLearningforPredictiveMaintenance/tree/master/Code) folder in the repository.

 Next, we describe the step-by-step scenario workflow.